+Billing is one of the most important activities for B2B companies.
+You can’t get paid if you don’t send your clients an invoice summarizing the services rendered and what they owe you.
 While there are numerous different ways to send an invoice – through snail mail, email or a third-party online portal – you have to find the billing methods and practices that work best for both your clients and your business operations.
-Business News Daily asked industry experts for their advice on setting up a smart billing strategy.
+Business News Daily spoke with several industry experts about their recommendations on setting up a smart billing strategy.

 “The quickest and easiest billing is done online,” Narayanaswamy said.
 “Invest in an invoice/billing generation engine to automate the process and remove human error.
 Manual billing that relies on tracking down and collating paper timesheets, entering information in Excel, and manually checking for accuracy wastes valuable administrative time.”

-“Moving to digitization allows customers to pay whenever and wherever they are – which encourages faster payments and increases efficiency for your customers and your A/R team,” Rose told Business News Daily.
+“Moving to digitization allows customers to pay whenever and wherever they are, which encourages faster payments and increases efficiency for your customers and your A/R team,” Rose told Business News Daily.

 “Without access to a centralized view of invoices and bills, companies lack the ability to quickly determine what average payment time is, how much money is outstanding, how many invoices and follow-ups have been sent, which companies are frequently delinquent, and so on,” Narayanaswamy told Business News Daily.

 If you accept electronic payments from your clients, it’s critical that your payment processor is compliant with Payment Card Industry (PCI) data security standards.
 These globally recognized standards were created to protect consumers’ data.
 Rose stated that compliance with PCI standards is mandatory for any company accepting credit card payments.